simonklee/redoc/readme.md

 `git submodule update --init && git submodule foreach pull`

-Next we need to compile the update app. s/6/8/ if you are on 32-bit.

-`6g update.go && 6l -o update update.6`

-Now you have a `update` app which will regenerate the commands.go-file.
-You can simply call it without args.

-`./update`
+Next we can generate a new commands.go file by running

+`make update`

-Compile redoc with `make` and you are up to date.
+Compile redoc with `make install` and you are up to date.